 - Other Components: Stainless steel carriage bolts fasten our hinges and door barlocks to the trailer frame for security and long term good looks.
 We use hardened bolts to mount our axles to the frame and for our trailer couplers.
-We fasten our electric brake wire to the frame with vinyl coated metal clamps screwed to the trailer frame, not the stick-on variety others might use and our security chains are 2x stronger than Federal requirements.
+We fasten our electric brake wire to the frame with vinyl coated metal clamps screwed to the trailer frame, not the stick-on variety others might use.

 - Tiedown Security -D-Ring Backing Plates, Welded Floor Rails, Braced E-Track

 Odds are you're likely buying a trailer to haul around some prized possessions.
 Whether it's your new (or old) Mustang, a few snowmobiles, or your precious motorcycle.
 When you tie these items down to the trailer you need confidence that they're going to stay there for the duration of your trip.
 We can't tie down all your cargo for you but you can be sure that whenever there is a tiedown installed on your trailer it was done properly.
 All of our D-rings have a proprietary aluminum backing plate that is welded to the trailer frame so when you're tying down that new Porsche you don't have to worry about pulling up the trailer floor.
 Same thing when tying down to our Quick-Adjust Floor Rails.
 Our Quick-Adjust Floor Rails are welded to both sides of every floor cross member, effectively tying down to the frame, not the floor.
 And the optional E-track on the walls of our trailers?
 We weld in two aluminum tubes between every single wall upright to ensure that every screw that holds up your E-track is going into something more than just plywood.

 - Our Fit and Finish is Second to None